 Making Eurasia Antipodes scroll, Richmond, Queensland.
 2017 Rizika.
 Eurasia Antipodes scroll.
 Watercolour, oil, found material, paper, silk.
 1000cmx20cm (entire).

 Eurasia Antipodes scroll chronicles journeys that I took in 2017.
 I began the scroll on the last day of summer in Vienna, where I had come to share the Australindopak Archive at Hinterland cross cultural arts platform curated by Gudrun Wallenbock.
 In Vienna I spent time with people whose stories came into the scrolls, including Iranian performance painter Mahdieh Bayat and her husband musician extraordinare Johannes Kretz.
 I took a short sojourn to the sinking city of Venice wherein tourists like myself pulled the city apart at the seams.
 I walked the streets of Vienna as winter began in a way that felt sudden, almost like clockwork.
 I was too poor to buy cheese so I sat on the cobbles and drew the roofs of a building ornamented with gold leaves.

 Cultural whiplash became a recurrent theme in the Eurasia scroll as soon after coming back to Australia and Hunchy in Queensland I left for Lahore, Pakistan.
 Returning to Australia I and the scroll travelled to Townsville where I stayed for six months.
 There on the banks of the Ross River I discovered the cultural obsession with lawn mowing, and with speaking quickly to indicate intelligence.
 During that time I made excursions to communities in Western Queensland, Canberra and Brisbane before returning to Townsville where the Eurasia scroll completed its journey.

-Click on images above to take a tour of Eurasia Antipodes scroll.
+Click on either of the images above to take an interactive tour of the Eurasia Antipodes scroll.